 Yes, you are able to continue working even if you’ve claimed a grant under the Self-Employment Income Support scheme.

 This is one of the main differences between this scheme for self-employed workers and the furlough job retention scheme for those who are employed.
 If you’re an employee and have been furloughed by your company (which means that rather than being made redundant, you’re told not to work for a certain period of time) you aren’t currently able to carry on working.
-Like the self-employment scheme however, for any employees put on furlough, the Government will pay 80% of wages up to £2,500 a month.

 Will I be eligible for the Self-Employment scheme if I’m a director of my limited company business?